Today we celebrate Rare Disease Day. “What does that mean?,” you may ask…

 Since Siena was diagnosed in 2011 there have been TREMENDOUS efforts made for the treatment of PWS, but we still do not have a cure.
-There may never be a cure, but WE HAVE HOPE that Siena will be able to live an independent life, FULL of happiness and her every dream.
-While we would never want to change all of the amazing and RARE qualities that make Siena..well, Siena… we WILL do anything to help eliminate the challenges she faces today and the days that lie ahead.
+There may never be a cure, but WE HAVE HOPE that Siena will be able to live an independent life, FULL of happiness and making her dreams come true.
+While we would never want to change all of the amazing and RARE qualities that make Siena..well, Siena… we WILL do anything to help eliminate the challenges she faces today (which change daily) and the days that lie ahead.

-Over the past 7 years we have supported FPWR and their research efforts to ensure that the most important scientific research is funded to find treatments for the many complications of PWS.
+Over the past 10 years we have supported FPWR and their research efforts to ensure that the most important scientific research is funded to find treatments for the many complications of PWS.
 Today there are many drugs in clinical trials that have the potential to change Siena’s future and possibly afford her that independent future that we dream of for her.
 In honor of Rare Disease Day and Siena, we’ll be giving to FPWR.
-If you feel inclined to give to a charity for Rare Disease Day, FPWR’s Board of Directors will be matching up to $10,000, so you can double your impact! https://research.fpwr.org/donate (AND ANOTHER BONUS…IF YOU CLICK ON THIS LINK YOU WILL ALSO SEE SIENA WITH HER SISTERS!!!!!!)
+If you feel inclined to give to a charity for Rare Disease Day, a very special Grandmother has pledged to match up to $12,000, so you can double your impact!
+Here is Siena’s Personal Fundraising Page!http://act.fpwr.org/site/TR?pg=personal&fr_id=1732…

 And as always, THANK YOU, THANK YOU, THANK YOU for your love & support. xo